 Ember Days occur four times a year, corresponding to the four seasons.
 The winter Ember Days occur on the Wednesday, Friday, and Saturday following the Feast of St. Lucy on December 13.
 The Spring Ember Days follow Ash Wednesday.
 The Fall Ember Days follow the Feast of the Exultation of the Holy Cross on September 14.
-The Summer Ember Days follow Pentecost, and begin Wednesday, June 7th.
+The Summer Ember Days follow Pentecost.

 These dates are given in the following Latin mnemonic: